IN THIS ARTICLE

 What should I discuss with my health care provider before receiving norepinephrine (Levophed Bitartrate)?

-It not known whether norepinephrine passes into breast milk or if it could harm a nursing baby.
-Do not receive this medication without telling your doctor if you are breast-feeding a baby.
+It is not known whether norepinephrine passes into breast milk or if it could harm a nursing baby.
+Do not use this medication without telling your doctor if you are breast-feeding a baby.

 How is norepinephrine given (Levophed Bitartrate)?